 King's Food worked with students on a carbon tax project, examining if customer choices and purchasing habits change when informed of the carbon footprint of food and if higher carbon footprints should be priced higher.
-Based on a small sample of 27 participants, 74 per cent said they liked the carbon tax and 93 per cent said that it would affect their choice of food.
-As a result, the vegan option is now priced 50p lower than the non-vegan option, even though the costs associated are often higher.
-The carbon footprint mapping of the menus is currently available online and the team are working on communications to increase visibility in 2023-24.
-To reduce food waste, King's Food partnered with Too Good To Go in 2021, which has saved approximately 2,905 items of food from being wasted, reducing CO2e by 7.26 tonnes (as of July 2023).
-It provides compostable takeaway containers at hospitality events so that any leftover food can be taken away to avoid it being thrown away.
-King's Food started a monthly 'fighting food waste' group consisting of staff from the kitchens, front of house and hospitality.
+The carbon footprint mapping of the menus is currently available online and the team are working on the communications to increase visibility in 2023-24.

+To reduce food waste, King's Food partnered with Too Good to Go in 2021, which has saved approximately 2,905 items of food from being wasted, reducing CO2e by 7.26 tonnes (as of July 2023).
+They provide compostable takeaway containers at hospitality events so that any leftover food can be taken away to avoid it being thrown away.
+King's Food started a monthly 'fighting food waste' group consisting of staff from Kitchens, front of house and hospitality.
 The group will review waste figures and proactively work on plans to reduce waste.
-From September, the food waste reduction efforts will be indicated with a logo and the tagline 'Love our leftovers'.
+From September, the food waste reduction efforts will be indicated with a logo and the tagline 'love our leftovers'.

-To reduce general waste, King's Food charges a levy on disposable coffee cups and cutlery, and provides a discount for bringing your own takeaway containers, such as for hot food or salads.
-It has also eliminated plastic straws and cutlery from outlets and worked with suppliers to reduce packaging.
-It now stocks Bottle Up to reduce the use of single-use plastic bottles on campus, and free water is provided in all outlets.
+To reduce general waste, King's Food charge a levy on disposable coffee cups and provide a discount for bringing your own takeaway containers (e.g. for hot food salads).
+They also eliminated plastic straws and cutlery from outlets and work with suppliers to reduce packaging.
+They now also stock Bottle Up to reduce the use of single-use plastic bottles on campus, and free water is provided in all outlets.

 For the first time in 2022, King's Food delivered fully sustainable catering for graduation ceremonies.
-Our medical graduations have 14,000 attendees over nine days in a temporary marquee.
-We offered a 100 per cent plant-based menu, fully compostable disposables and no single-use plastics.
-Using reusable polycarbonate glasses saved 14,000 disposable glasses from going to landfill.
-Prosecco was dispensed from reusable kegs instead of 2,333 traditional bottles, equating to savings of around 1 tonne of CO2e emissions and 2.8 tonnes of manual handling weight.
+Our medical graduations see 14,000 attendees over 9 days in a temporary marquee.
+We offered a 100% plant-based menu, fully compostable disposables and no single-use plastics.
+Using reusable polycarbonate glasses saved 14,000 disposable glasses from going to the landfill.
+2,333 bottle waste (1.1 tonnes of glass waste) was saved by dispensing prosecco from reusable kegs instead of traditional bottles, equating to savings of circa 1 tonne of CO2e emissions and 2.8 tonnes of manual handling weight.